HQarroum/Fsm/README.md

 ### Deployment

-You can use Grunt to deploy this project in two ways :
+If you want to version the produced binaries, you can use Grunt to deploy this project in two ways :

- - Push the built binaries to the `release` branch associated with the Git repository of this project
+ - Pushing the built binaries to the `release` branch associated with the Git repository of this project
- - Run the previous task, and additionally, tag the binaries with the project's `package.json` version
+ - Push the binaries to the `release` branch, and additionally, tag the binaries with the project's `package.json` version

 To deploy the project in a continuous integration system, or simply using your development machine, you can use one, or both of the following commands :